alialib/alia/docs/configuration.md

 </dd>

-<dt>ALIA_DYNAMIC_COMPONENT_CHECKING</dt><dd>
+<dt>ALIA_DYNAMIC_CONTEXT_CHECKS</dt><dd>

-This switches to using dynamic component checking.
+This switches to using dynamic context checking.
 (This is somewhat experimental, but more so in terms of whether or not it's useful rather than whether or not it works correctly.)

-Normally, when you try to call a function that requires a component that you're not providing in your context, you'll get a compile-time error.
+Normally, when you try to call a function that requires a tag/object that you're not providing in your context, you'll get a compile-time error.
 This changes that to a run-time error.
 This eliminates a lot of template shenanigans inside alia (at the expense of a few more run-time checks), so it might improve your